 In addition, according to a report funded by the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) ABA is the only early intervention listed as, ‘Eligible Based on Established Research Evidence’ for the Helping a Child with Autism (HCWA) funding package (Prior, Roberts, Rodger & Williams, 2011).
 Again, this demonstrates the wealth of research supporting ABA as an effective intervention for individuals with ASD.

 Click this link here for more information and the full report of the 2011 review:

 Initial appointments are scheduled with a Case Manager who will focus on your concerns and aims and with you decide whether our program is the right fit for your child and family.

 This will be followed by an assessment session with a Case Manager and your child.
 From here a program will be developed focusing on the needs of your child and a behaviour therapist will be assigned to work with them.
 Next, a meeting will be arranged with Case Manager, therapist and yourself to discuss the program goals and to allow opportunity to ask questions.

 Once a program has been established, session times with your child’s Behavioural Therapist(s) will be scheduled.
 We will do our best to schedule therapy session times that are most suitable for you and your family.
 We encourage parent participation in therapy as much as possible.
 However, we are also able to conduct therapy sessions at your child’s school/day care (if permissible), if these times are more convenient.

 Our Team of Behaviour Therapists

-Therapists undergo continual supervision and training, with regular in-session observations, allowing ongoing professional development and ensuring high quality service delivery.
+All therapists in the team undergo continual supervision and training, with regular in-session observations to ensure high quality service delivery to our families.